rondevs/threewp/README.md

 ## Usage

-After activating the plugin, Three.js will be available for use in your theme or custom JavaScript files.
+After activating the plugin, Three.js and its addons will be available for use in your theme or custom JavaScript files.
 You need to manually add your Three.js code to create and manage 3D content.

 ### Example Usage